-You also have a range of ‘in site’ security options.
-These might take the form of plugins which save your site from spam comments, or which check the ip address of incoming visitors to match against databases of known hackers, or advise you when a file has been added or modified.
+You also have a range of ‘in-site’ security options.
+These might take the form of plugins that save your site from spam comments, or which check the IP address of incoming visitors to match against databases of known hackers, or advise you when a file has been added or modified.
 These offer varying degrees of success, and can be free or cost a nominal amount (perhaps $20) per year.

 Content Updates and other Maintenance